Read all of our tips and tricks on how to grow lavender in the garden.

 Keep lavender in good shape by trimming off flowers once they have finished blooming and give more mature plants a good cut each season (trim back by up to a third) to encourage new growth.

-Lavender is also a beautiful garden addition just for its looks and beautiful scent, use it to line pathways, garden beds or as potted colour on a balcony or small space garden.
-Lavender attracts bees which are beneficial for the garden and the world’s greatest pollinators so planting lavender has the added benefit of helping the environment.
+Lavender is also a beautiful garden addition just for its looks and scent, use it to line pathways, garden beds or as potted colour on a balcony or small space garden.
+Lavender attracts bees which are beneficial for the garden and are the world’s greatest pollinators, so planting lavender has the added benefit of helping the environment.

-So whether you love it for its beauty, it’s medicinal purposes or simply for its scent and colour try growing some beautiful lavender in the garden, it is one herb that keeps on giving.
+So whether you love it for its beauty, it’s medicinal purposes or simply for its scent and colour try growing some beautiful lavender in the garden, it is one herb that keeps on giving year after year.

 Prefer not to garden but love lavender products?
-Two of our favourites are Weleda Creamy Lavender Body Wash and Jurlique’s Facial Hydrating Mist – one of the most calming, prettiest mists we have tried.
+Two of our favourites are Weleda Creamy Lavender Body Wash and Jurlique’s Facial Hydrating Mist – one of the most calming mists we have tried.

 Want more Lavender?
 Read about our visit to a beautiful Swiss Italian Lavender Farm in Australia.